Value Driven Results

-The company also consolidated its electronic data interface (EDI) sources into one solution provided by SAP partner True Commerce Inc. This has helped reduce EDI costs by 80%.
+Quadro also consolidated their EDI sources into one solution provided by SAP partner TrueCommerce.
+This has helped reduce EDI costs by 80%.

 Today, the company has a single, reliable source of information that supports detailed reporting and instant data visibility.
 Meaningful performance metrics from inventory and warehouse operations enable managers to more accurately determine inventory on hand.
 “SAP Business One gave us a better handle on our business,” says Franz.
 “We can now see opportunities to improve process efficiencies where we couldn’t before.”